mverwe/JetToyHI/README_ForBScStudents.md

 ```
 qsub -V -cwd -N job1 runJob.sh
 ```
-More info on quark cluster can be found here: https://uugrasp.github.io/UUComputingDocs/quarkCluster.html
+More info on the quark cluster can be found here: https://uugrasp.github.io/UUComputingDocs/quarkCluster.html

 ## Samples
 Event samples can be found in the jet quenching CERNBOX: